emilyvansyoc/genetic-evolutionary-mycobiome/README.md

 "R" - miscellaneous helper functions and scripts
 1. `fx_myCollapse.R`: custom function to collapse count abundance at each taxonomic level
 2. `fx_myPvalue.R`: custom function to calculate probability of observing a given topological congruency score given random chance
+3. `colors.R`: sets a color palette for the hominid dataset for all figures